-Sintra is a romantic town located in the Serra da Sintra (Sintra Mountains) halfway between Ericeira and Lisbon.
-This UNESCO World Heritage Site is not only famous for its historic buildings and 19th century architecture, but also for its beautiful nature (the Sintra-Cascais natural park).
-Sintra is the perfect destination for a day trip if you want to have a break from surfing and or if you just want to be part of a fairy tale!
+Sintra is an extraordinary town located in the Serra da Sintra (Sintra Mountains) halfway between Ericeira and Lisbon.
+This UNESCO World Heritage Site is not only famous for its historic castles and palaces, but also for its 19th century architecture and the beautiful nature (the Sintra-Cascais natural park).
+Sintra is the perfect destination for a day trip if you want to have a break from surfing.

 What to see in Sintra?